 How to apply:

-For each participation period listed below, Student Resources & Engagement will announce a competitive proposal submission process and deadlines via an email to student ONID accounts.
+For each participation period listed below, Student Services will announce a competitive proposal submission process and deadlines via an email to student ONID accounts.
 Complete and submit an Experiential Learning Program proposal form by the due date (see deadlines below).
 Incomplete, inaccurate, poorly developed, or late proposals will not be considered for funding.
 A sample budget is available here (xlsx).

 |Participation Period***||Proposal Submission Deadline|

-Submit your completed proposal form to the College of Forestry Student Services Office, 116 Peavy Forest Science Comlex or via email to Brooke Harrington by the appropriate deadline.
-Please stop by or call Student Services (116 Peavy Forest Science Comlex; 541-737-1594) if you have questions or need additional information.
+Submit your completed proposal form by the appropriate deadline.
+Please stop by or call Student Services (116 Peavy Forest Science Center; 541-737-1593) if you have questions or need additional information.

 *We are able to fund domestic experiences only; please work with the CoF International Programs Office for study abroad, faculty led programs, or international internships.

-**We are sorry that students with minor in the College of Forestry are not eligible for this funding.
+**We are sorry that students with only a minor in the College of Forestry are not eligible for this funding.

 *** The participation date or first day of formal participation occurs during this period.
 Please note your experience may extend beyond this period; however proposal due dates are based on when the FIRST day of participation occurs.